Oladipupo-Erinle/US-SUPERSTORE/README.md

 It is pertinent to analyze how the store performed across various months in other to detect peak and off periods, Months to engage in promotions.

-I focused on deriving **_sales trends across months, the top and bottom 10 sales-generating states_**
+The report focused on deriving **_sales trends across months, the top and bottom 10 sales-generating states_**

 The steps applied are: